fuqingbie/omni-game-benchmark/README.md

 ## 📖 Overview

 **OmniPlay** is a benchmark for evaluating omni-modal AI models through interactive game environments.
-Unlike static image/text benchmarks, OmniPlay tests how well models can see, hear, and act simultaneously in dynamic scenarios.
+We test how well models can process **🎬 Video**, **🔊 Audio**, **🖼️ Image**, and **📝 Text** simultaneously in dynamic scenarios — not just understand them in isolation, but reason across all modalities to take actions.

 ### Why OmniPlay?

 - 🎮 **Interactive**: Models must take actions in real-time game environments
-- 👁️ **Truly Multimodal**: Tests video, audio, and image understanding together
+- 🌐 **Truly Omni-Modal**: Tests video, audio, image, and text understanding together
 - 🧠 **Reasoning Required**: Games demand cross-modal reasoning, not just perception

 ### ✨ Key Features